named-data/NFD/docs/INSTALL.rst

 We provide NFD binaries for the supported platforms, which are the preferred installation method.
 In addition to simplifying installation, the binary release also includes automatic initial configuration and platform-specific tools to automatically start NFD and related daemons.
-In particular, on macOS the binary release of NFD comes as part of `NDN Control Center <https://named-data.net/codebase/applications/ndn-control-center/>`__ and provides a convenient way to configure and launch NFD daemon.  :ref:`PPA packages for Ubuntu <Install NFD Using the NDN PPA Repository on Ubuntu Linux>` include ``upstart`` and ``systemd`` configuration to automatically start daemon after boot.
+In particular, on macOS the binary release of NFD comes as part of the `NDN Control Center <https://named-data.net/codebase/applications/ndn-control-center/>`__ and provides a convenient way to configure and launch the NFD daemon. :ref:`PPA packages for Ubuntu <Install NFD Using the NDN PPA Repository on Ubuntu Linux>` include ``systemd`` service files to automatically start the daemon after boot.

 Besides officially supported platforms, NFD is known to work on: Fedora 20+, CentOS 6+, Gentoo Linux, Raspberry Pi, OpenWRT, FreeBSD 10+, and several `other platforms